But such cases of failure to PrEP should be very unusual

 A considerable amount of research that has led scientists to estimate that HIV-positive individuals who have a fully suppressed virus, also known as having an undetectable viral load, are virtually non-infectious.
 (Note: Even with undetectable viral load he transmitted HIV would siado on one viral blip.Client Build #3

-Covered by the standard of PrEP protocol, individuals are supposedly tested for HIV every three months in order to receive a new prescription Truvada.
-Grossman says that man could not make its quarterly appointment, which should have taken place around 1º April, but he gave her a new prescription for Truvada anyway until he could do to test.
-The man said before positive test he had unprotected sex with your partner several times, practicing both insertive (top) and receptive role (below).
+Covered by the standard PrEP protocol, individuals are supposedly tested for HIV every three months for the purpose of receiving a new prescription of Truvada.
+Grossman claims that the man could not make his quarterly appointment, which should have taken place around April 1, but he gave him a new recipe for Truvada anyway until he could make it to test.
+The man said that before positive test he had unprotected sex with your partner several times, practicing both insertive (top) and receptive role (below).
 He also said that he had been the insertive partner with two male partners during two separate incidents that occurred five weeks and a half and eleven weeks before the positive test for HIVrespectively.
 He did not use condoms for any sexual encounter.